 Well I decided that if it is just a pleasant interlude, I am going to make these moments count.
 This afternoon, I put on a jacket, grabbed my books & coffee and sat on the deck in freshly wiped chairs…and “Yes” my flip flops!

 I had shovelled away the snow and visualized my favorite summer scene and let the warmth of the sun on my face….carry me there.

 As it happened my predictions were right.
-However we did have a nice break with some thaw and the weather held up nicely for the winter festival out here on the first March weekend.
+However we did have a nice break with some thaw and the weather held up sunny & clear, although cold, for the ice festival out here on the first March weekend.